RockefellerArchiveCenter/project_electron/content/components.md

 and their metadata to the archives.
 Explore the [Aurora user documentation](https://docs.rockarch.org/aurora/) and find the code in our [Aurora GitHub repository](https://github.com/RockefellerArchiveCenter/aurora).

 ## Microservices
-An API Gateway and set of microservice applications which support integrations between current and future systems and assist in the archival processes of accessioning, preservation, description, and access.
+An API gateway and set of microservice applications which support integrations between current and future systems and assist in the archival processes of accessioning, preservation, description, and access.

 <div class="container">